MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/help-overview.md

 The [How to contribute to the Microsoft Dynamics 365 documentation](https://youtu.be/m5djioozRbg) video (shown above) is included in the [What's new in Dynamics 365 playlist](https://www.youtube.com/playlist?list=PLcakwueIHoT-ErQZPP80qNKuEAr0wAAD9) available on YouTube.

-For more information, please refer to our contributor's guide: <https://github.com/MicrosoftDocs/dynamics-365-unified-operations-public/blob/live/CONTRIBUTING.md>.
+For more information, refer to our contributor's guide at <https://github.com/MicrosoftDocs/dynamics-365-unified-operations-public/blob/live/CONTRIBUTING.md>.

 > [!NOTE]
-> We only accept contributions to our English content set at this time.
+> We only accept contributions to our English content at this time.

 ## Task guides